 Cow Creek Ranch continues to fish fantastic.
 With over 4.5 miles of private stream and 7 private lakes Cow Creek Ranch has it all for the fly fisherman.
 Lakes and the creek are fishing excellent with some really big fish being caught.
 Stoneflies, beetles, mayflies, damsels, and caddis are all flying around and the fish are eating hard!
 Some monsters being hooked!
-After 5pm the dry fly fishing really picks up on the entire ranch.
+Fish are being caught all day long as long as you keep changing your tactics.
+Water is gin clear at times so dropping down to 6x is sometimes necessary.
 If you have never had an opportunity to fish the ranch you dont know what you are missing!
 Give us a call to make your reservation.

 Chama below Abiquiu is muddy but the G&F has been stocking.
 Try heading to El Vado instead.
 There has been fish stocked (Cuts) and the fishing has been great with the lower flows.
 Remember that the BOR increases the flows every Friday- Sunday to accomodate rafters.
-The fishing on the upper Chama (Heron srtetch) has really slowed down with the drop in flows.
-Fish it really early or really late.
-I would also concentrate my efforts below the Heron confluence.
-The Seargent stretch is awesome right now.
-The Chama is a great river dispite its tough reputation.
-We have some great guides that are happy to take you out and show you the ropes.
+Hopefully this will cease after this holiday weekend.
+Fishing the Heron stretch has improved alot with the extra flow.
+Small caddis and terrestrials such as hoppers and ants are bringing fish to the surface.
+The Seargent stretch is still fishing great as well.

 Hopewell, Burns, Santa Cruz, and Canjillon have all been stocked with some huge trout.
 These are definitly worth a try!

 Stop by the shop on your way up north for anything you may need to make a memorible day on the water.We are open at 8am.
 We have some great new flies and current daily fishing reports.